This page describes some notes for Observers and Support

 PA = Guide Star to Object PA

-Figure 1 shows that the guide star is in a position that would allow
+The figure above shows that the guide star is in a position that would allow

-for box dither pattern of 5" offsets.
+for box dither pattern of 5 arcsec offsets.

 Dome Open/Close Criteria